-When we started our cycling project we never did anything like this before thus we had no routine or idea.
+When we started our cycling project back in 2018 we never did anything like this before thus we had no routine or idea.
 We just started and the routines were shaping by themselves (and sometimes changing) on the road.
 In the beginning of our trip, we stayed a lot at friends places and since Sweden, we are wild camping constantly so it is slightly different.
 However, we want to give you a little insight into how our daily cycling day goes.
 Of course, not every day is exactly the same and the weather, route, and places of interest along the road decide also a bit how the day is.

 Our daily schedule